-The resource guide, published by Deloitte, is designed to assist board members of publicly held banks, bank holding companies, and other financial services companies in the design, development, and operation of a board-level risk committee.
+The resource guide,"Deloitte: Risk Committee Resource Guide for Boards" published by Deloitte, is designed to assist board members of publicly held banks, bank holding companies, and other financial services companies in the design, development, and operation of a board-level risk committee.
 The document is organized into four sections which provide an understanding of board-level risk committees.
 The overview ranges from the initial contemplation of establishing a risk committee, to ways of evaluating the effectiveness of the committee.
 In addition, more tools and resources are referenced throughout.
 While the guide largely addresses both board members and risk committee members at large banks and bank holding companies (BHC’s), it is useful for any company that wishes to obtain more information on risk governance and oversight.
 Some of the main messages from these four sections are described below.

 1: Considerations in Forming a Risk Committee

 This section outlines considerations when forming a risk committee.
 The following factors reflect important considerations when deciding whether a risk committee at the board is appropriate.

 - The needs of the stakeholders- The needs of stakeholders should be considered.
 In doing so, the board should assess the quality of the current risk governance and oversight structure, the risk environment, and the future needs of the organization.

 - Alignment of risk governance with strategy- It is key that the board, management, and business units be aligned with their approach to risk and strategy.
 Such consideration promotes better risk governance and ensures that risk oversight is value-adding.